-- Implementing the behaviour policy consistently - Modelling positive behaviour - Providing a personalised approach to the specific behavioural needs of particular student's - Recording behaviour incidents - The senior leadership team will support staff in responding to behaviour incidents.
+- Providing a personalised approach to the specific behavioural needs of particular student's - Recording behaviour incidents - The senior leadership team will support staff in responding to behaviour incidents.

 14.4 Parents

 Parents are expected to:

 - Support their child in adhering to the student code of conduct - Ensure their child accepts and completes sanctions given - Discuss behaviour concerns with their child to reduce repeat behaviours. - Inform the school of any changes in circumstances that may affect their child's behaviour. - Discuss any behavioural concerns with the class teacher promptly. - Ensure their child complies to the rules if their child is excluded and completes work set via teams.